github/developer.github.com/content/changes/2013-10-18-new-code-search-requirements.md

 As we [prepare to end the preview period][sept-search-api-post] for the new search API, we're making sure that it's ready to handle the traffic from all the apps you'll build on top of it.

-## New Validation Rules
+## New Validation Rule

-In order to support the expected volume of requests, we're applying some new validation rules to the [Code Search API][code-search-api].
+In order to support the expected volume of requests, we're applying a new validation rule to the [Code Search API][code-search-api].
 Starting today, you will need to scope your code queries to a specific set of users, organizations, or repositories.

 You specify the query via the `q` parameter.